 BCHW (including Capitol Riders) is a 501(c)(3) organization.
 To view our IRS Tax Exemption letter,

-To join, go to Back Country Horsemen to register online or complete and submit the membership application form.
+To join, go to Back Country Horsemen to register online (select your member type and click "Continue" to enter your name and address) or complete and submit the membership application form.
 For a single membership the yearly dues are $51. ($41 State and $10 Capitol Riders).
 Family memberships are also available.
 If you join after October 1st, your membership is good through the end of the following year.
 Membership includes Trailhead News the BCHW semi-monthly magazine.
 For membership questions, please contact:

 The Back Country Horsemen is a national organization working to protect our historical horseback access (Leave No Trace) to public lands and perpetuate the legal and moral claim by the American people to use horses and mules for recreation on public lands.

 BCHW works closely with the US Forest Service, National Park Service, Washington State Department of Natural Resources, the federal and state agencies in charge of managing the public lands as well as private landowners.